EPPI-Centre/ER4/ERCentralAPI/IntegrationTests/Readme.md

 ## Authentication

 In EPPI-Reviewer, there is a non-standard system that control what review any given authenticated user is accessing.
 Thus, the API supports logging on in a two-phases patter.
 First, the user authenticates with username and password.
 At which point, the user can receive their list(s) of reviews and/or create a new review (and nothing else).
 Second, the user can "open" a review, at which point they receive a "token" representing their (CSLA)"ReviewerIdentity" security principal.
 This class has a "ReviewId" property, which is "normal" on the client side.
-However, when read from the server side, the ReviewId value is obtained by querying ReviewerAdmin with the (GUID)"LogonTicket" value.
+However, when read from the server side, the ReviewId value is obtained by querying ReviewerAdmin with the (GUI)"LogonTicket" value (which is in common with ER4 and is separate from the "token" mentioned above).
 This system ensures that the Client systems cannot "pretend" to be accessing arbitrary reviews, that any given user can have one and only one review open at a given time, and that at any give time, a user can be fully logged on from one client and one client only.

-This system guarantees user/review isolation (and more) but presents a problem for tests since:
+This system does ensure we always have user/review isolation (and more) but presents a problem for tests since:

 1. We clearly do WANT to test for user/review isolation and access control, thus, we DO NOT want to mock the authentication layer.
+(We also _can't_ mock it, because the version of CSLA currently in use does not understand dependency injection.)
 1. We need to get the API to do the authentication work, *before* being able to send any request for/to review data!

-For this reason, the base class `IntegrationTest` includes the `protected async Task InnerLoginToReview(string uname, string pw, int revId)` method, which allows to authenticate a user and to open a given review, from all Test classes (as long as they do inherit from `IntegrationTest` as they should).
+For this reason, the base class `IntegrationTest` includes the `protected async Task InnerLoginToReview(string uname, string pw, int revId)` method, which allows to authenticate a user and to open a given review, from all Test classes (as long as they do inherit from `IntegrationTest`, as they should).
 Thus, you can call that method from within any "[Fact]" method providing granular control of who is logged on what review at any give step of a test.

 Sometimes, you may have a class of tests where the logged on user doesn't need to change, or needs to be changed very rarely.
 In such cases, you can create a class by inheriting from `FixedLoginTest`.
 You'd then implement the following in your NewClass: